StephenNgSzeJoo/Smart-Torque-Calibration/README.md

 # Smart-Torque-Calibration
 The Smart Torque Calibration Module automates the torque calibration process, significantly reducing cycle time by approximately 50%.
 This repository contains the source code and documentation for the module used by the Calibration Department.
+The product comes in the form of a WinForms application linked to a local MySqlDatabase which is linked to an ASP.NET with a remote Microsoft SQL Server.

 # Features
 Automated Calibration Process: Streamlines the torque calibration process, saving time and improving efficiency.